Skip to content

 Draftbit supports publishing your app to the Google Play Store.
 In order to do this, you’ll need to complete a few setup steps and provide us with some information.
 This guide details those steps.

-To publish to the Play Store, you’ll first have to create a Google Play Store Developer account.
-You can do so here.
+First, in order to publish to the Google Play Store, you’ll need a Google Developer account.

 You’ll need to create an App in your Google Play Console in order to upload Draftbit app binaries.

-• Go back to your Google Play Console and navigate to the All Apps page, then click the Create app button in the upper right.
+Go to your Google Play Console and navigate to the All Apps page, then click the Create app button in the upper right.

 Open Google Play Console